floesche/flyhavior/README.rst

 Please download the software through GiHub, either by `cloning the repository <Flyhavior_>`_ or by choosing to `download and unpacking a zip file <Flyhavior zip_>`_ through the Code button.

+Once you have downloaded the code it is highly recommended to `create a python virtual environment <venv_>`_ for this code.

 _`Output format`
 -------------